Piasuddin/Piasuddin/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for a better team
-- 🥅 Nex Goals: Work with a exception Project
+- 🥅 Next Goals: Work with a exception Project
 - ⚡ Fun fact: I love to sing and play guitar

 ### Connect with me: